yuyu2172/image-labelling-tool/examples/ssd/README.md

 This example provides following functionalities.

 + (Annotating dataset for detection task.
-This is the functionality supported by this tool.)
+This is the functionality supported by image-labelling-tool.)
 + A data loader object that wraps annotated data, and conveniently access data using Python.
 + A SSD training script that works with the data loader.